 How is the CBID managed?

-The Willow Glen Business Association (WGBA) is the management corporation of the CBID for Downtown Willow Glen.
+The Willow Glen Business Association (WGBA) is the management entity for the CBID for Downtown Willow Glen.
 The Board of Directors consists of property owners, business owners and community members.
 The Board governs the organization, ensuring that the funds are collected and spent according to the District Management Plan.
 Meetings of the board and its subcommittees are subject to the Ralph M. Brown Act and must be open to the public.
 The Willow Glen CBID will last for 15 years and upon the 15th year, the property owners may vote to renew the CBID.

 Does the City of San Jose reduce services because Willow Glen has a CBID?